stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 Please see the :ref:`algorithm-layer` section for a description of the ``name`` argument.

-Objects in the Dynamo0.3 API can be categorised by their functionality as data structures and information that specifies supported operations on a particular data structure.
-These data structures are represented by the five Dynamo0.3 API argument types: :ref:`scalar <dynamo0.3-scalar>`, :ref:`field <dynamo0.3-field>`, :ref:`field vector <dynamo0.3-field-vector>`, :ref:`operator <dynamo0.3-operator>` and :ref:`column-wise operator
+Objects in the LFRic API can be categorised by their functionality as data structures and information that specifies supported operations on a particular data structure.
+These data structures are represented by the five LFRic (Dynamo0.3) API argument types: :ref:`scalar <dynamo0.3-scalar>`, :ref:`field <dynamo0.3-field>`, :ref:`field vector <dynamo0.3-field-vector>`, :ref:`operator <dynamo0.3-operator>` and :ref:`column-wise operator
 <dynamo0.3-cma-operator>`.
 All of them except the field vector are